apache/pekko/akka-docs/src/main/paradox/typed/dispatchers.md

     * Use cases: Default dispatcher, Bulkheading
     * Driven by: `java.util.concurrent.ExecutorService`.
-      Specify using "executor" using "fork-join-executor", "thread-pool-executor" or the fully-qualified class name of an `akka.dispatcher.ExecutorServiceConfigurator` implementation.
+      Specify using "executor" using "fork-join-executor", "thread-pool-executor" or the fully-qualified class name of an `org.apache.pekko.dispatcher.ExecutorServiceConfigurator` implementation.

 * **PinnedDispatcher**